gflewis/datapump/docs/index.md

 reader.password=******
 ```

-Since the connection profile contains passwords,
+Since the **Connection Profile** contains passwords,
-it should be in a secure location on your Linux or Windows server.
+it should be in a secured location on your Linux or Windows server.

 The format of **database.url** will vary based on whether you are using
 MySQL, PostgreSQL, Oracle or Microsoft SQL Server.